kubevirt-ui/kube-gateway/README.md

 # On minikube get the url:
 # minikube service kube-gateway-svc -n kube-gateway
+# Important: the gateway is running with tls, make sure to use https://
 proxyurl=https://192.168.39.134:30345 # Use the URL of the gateway proxy

 # Use the /auth/jwt/request endpoint to sign the token payload using the private key secret.